Alex-TheLuchador/emerald/agent_context/November 2025.md

 I entered short because all HTFs align, and price showed resistance pushing upwards towards the recent Daily FVG (which remains unfilled).

 Once I established the dealing range and saw another FVG on the 1h chart, price failed to push into the 1h FVG so I entered while it was still at a premium.

+(Update) So yet again I ended up closing the trade early for profit.
+It was close to my TP level and I saw price being very indecisive, so I took profits right there for a decent gain.
+Not a bad play, but I do have paper hands right now.
+I've got to train that bad habit out of me.